-- 1lb cold unsalted butter, diced +4 tbsp for sautéing
+- 1 lb cold unsalted butter diced +2 tablespoon for sautéing

 - ¼ cup roughly chopped shallots

-- Heat the 4 tbsp of butter in a large saute pan, when the butter is melted, add the porcini season lightly with salt and pepper and cook until lightly browned.
+- Heat the 4 tablespoon of butter in a large saute pan, when the butter is melted, add the porcini season lightly with salt and pepper and cook until lightly browned.